lauzingaretti/DeepGP/README.md

 </p>

-### The tool
+### The Software

 The DeepGP package implements Multilayer Perceptron Networks (MLP), Convolutional Neural Network (CNN),
 Ridge Regression and Lasso Regression to Genomic Prediction purposes.
-Our package takes advantage of Autonomio Talos [Computer software] (2019).
-Retrieved from http://github.com/autonomio/talos functionalities to optimize the networks  parameters.
+Our package takes advantage of Autonomio Talos [Computer software] (2019) ( http://github.com/autonomio/talos) functionalities to optimize the networks  parameters.
 It also implements uni and multi-trait experiments with a set of normalization options.
 We believe it can be a useful tool for people who want to implement Deep Learning models for predicting complex traits in an easy way.
-For a more 'didactic' tool, please check: https://github.com/miguelperezenciso/DLpipeline
+For a more 'didactic' site on DL, please check: https://github.com/miguelperezenciso/DLpipeline
 Citation: [Pérez-Enciso M, Zingaretti LM.
 2019.
 A Guide on Deep Learning for Complex Trait Genomic Prediction.
 Genes, 10, 553.](https://www.mdpi.com/2073-4425/10/7/553)

 ### Introduction